Push poll: United States

 George W. Bush used push polls in his 1994 bid for Texas Governor against incumbent Ann Richards.
 Callers asked voters "whether they would be more or less likely to vote for Governor Richards if they knew that lesbians dominated on her staff".

-In the 2000 United States Republican Party primaries, it was alleged that George W. Bush's campaign used push polling against the campaign of Senator John McCain.
-Voters in South Carolina reportedly were asked "Would you be more likely or less likely to vote for John McCain for president if you knew he had fathered an illegitimate black child?"
+In the 2000 United States Republican Party primaries, it was alleged that Bush's campaign used push polling against Senator John McCain.
+Voters in South Carolina reportedly were asked, "Would you be more likely or less likely to vote for John McCain for president if you knew he had fathered an illegitimate black child?"
 This hypothetical question seemed like a suggestion, although without substance.
 It was heard by thousands of primary voters.

 In the 2008 presidential election, Jewish voters in several states were targeted by various push polls that linked Barack Obama to various anti-Israel positions.
-For example, various push polls suggested that Obama was a Muslim; that his church was anti-American and anti-Israel; that he often met pro-Palestinian leaders in Chicago (and had met PLO leaders); that a Hamas leader had endorsed an Obama victory; and that he had called for a summit of Muslim nations excluding Israel if elected president.
+For example, various push polls suggested that Obama was a Muslim; that his church was anti-American and anti-Israel; that he often met pro-Palestinian leaders in Chicago (and had met PLO leaders); that a Hamas leader had endorsed him; and that he had called for a summit of Muslim nations excluding Israel if elected president.
 The Jewish Council for Education and Research, an organization that endorsed Obama, denounced the push polls as disinformation and lies.